-- Invest in technology to increase officer and staff efficiency - Increase cross-sectoral partnership working to ensure Police Scotland makes best use of UK and wider police capability - Focus on transformation/change programmes with emphasis on delivery of existing Police Scotland and Forensic Services strategies. - 3.
-CULTURE for example; - Sustained oversight of Policing Together Programme of work to accelerate pace and measure progress to address cultural challenges - Strengthen legal and administrative process and visibility of misconduct hearings and their outcomes and improve learning from them - Transform system wide HR support within Police Scotland.
+- Investment in technology to increase officer and staff efficiency. - Championing increased cross-sectoral partnership working to ensure Police Scotland makes best use of UK and wider police capability. - Focus on transformation/change programmes with emphasis on delivery of a revised model of policing and progress towards enabling Police Scotland and Forensic Services strategies.

+3. CULTURE - for example;

+- Sustained oversight of Policing Together Programme of work to accelerate pace and measure progress to address cultural challenges - Monitoring and overseeing efforts to strengthen legal and administrative processes, the visibility of misconduct hearings and their outcomes and improve learning from them. - Oversight of the transformation programme to strengthen and improve system wide HR support within Police Scotland.

-To meet these objectives, Board Members will adhere to the SPA's Code of Conduct and follow the principles laid out in the Scottish Government's "On Board" guidance, including upholding the principles set out in the Ethical Standards in Public Life etc. (Scotland) Act 2000.
+Board Members will adhere to the SPA's Code of Conduct and follow the principles laid out in the Scottish Government's "On Board" guidance, including upholding the principles set out in the Ethical Standards in Public Life etc. (Scotland) Act 2000.